-In response to a successful CIA application,
+In response to a successful CIA application (where the connection is deemed possible),

-- 5.1.1.The distributor will provide the applicant with the technical requirements for connection to the distributor's system - 5.1.2.The distributor will provide an estimate of the cost (typically +/-50%) to facilitate the connection - 5.1.3.
+5.1.1.The distributor will provide the applicant with the technical requirements for connection to the distributor's system

+- 5.1.2.The distributor will provide an estimate of the cost (typically +/-50%) to facilitate the connection - 5.1.3.
 The distributor will reserve capacity on its own system for a minimum of 180 days pending a decision by the applicant on moving forward.